 The AF can indicate the PDU Set FEC mode and PDU Set FEC scheme used in the application layer to the PCF or AF can request the 5GS to activate and implement the PDU Set FEC mode and PDU Set FEC scheme in the radio interface.

 If the PDU Set FEC is implemented in the application layer, the PCF can decide to update the PSIHI of PDU Set QoS parameters based on the PDU Set FEC scheme of the application layer PDU Set FEC or based on its local configuration.
+The PDU Set FEC protection packets are marked in the RTP header (extension).
+The PSA UPF can detect such PDU Set FEC protection packets from the RTP header (extension) and provides new GTP-U header information to indicate such PDU Set FEC protection packets.
+NG-RAN can identify such PDU Set FEC protection packets similar to the PDU Set information.

 If the AF requests the 5GS to activate the PDU Set FEC within the 5GS (i.e. in the radio interface) and indicates the requested PDU Set FEC scheme, the PCF can map the PDU Set FEC requirements into updating the PSER and PSDB of the PDU Set QoS parameter or the PCF can include the PDU Set FEC scheme as new PDU Set QoS parameters in the PCC rules to the SMF as required to activate the PDU Set FEC scheme in the radio interface, and the SMF provides new PDU Set QoS parameter (i.e. PDU Set FEC scheme) to the NG-RAN as part of the QoS Profile, the NG-RAN will implement the PDU Set FEC scheme in the radio interface.
+As an example, the PDU Set FEC scheme can be defined as the FEC protection ratio.
+If the NG-RAN or UE does not support this PDU Set FEC scheme, the NG-RAN can reject or ignore this PDU Set FEC scheme and notify the AF.
+In the notification, the NG-RAN can provide a list of PDU Set FEC schemes supported by both NG-RAN and UE to the AF.
+The AF can re-initiate the request for a supported PDU Set FEC scheme.
+After receiving a successful response from the 5G network indicating the PDU Set FEC scheme is supported, the AS can start the user plane traffic with the UE.

 6. X.3 Procedures